How Can We Help?

 Applying for energy assistance is a multi-step process.

 Please use this tool to determine the next steps in applying for Energy Assistance.

 We help families in crisis get back on their feet.
 We help low-income families and individuals to pay their housing and utility bills.
 We serve residents of Adams, Arapahoe, Denver, and Jefferson Counties.

 We Prevent Homelessness

-Last year alone, 350 Homes received rental assistance and 623 Homes received utility assistance.
+For Fiscal Year 2015/2016, 290 Households received rental assistance and 517 Households received utility assistance.
 We’re preventing homelessness, one home at a time!

 The Impact of Emergency Assistance

 Bonnie’s Story: In need of a helping hand